Make this Haitian Spaghetti (Espageti With Hotdogs) from scratch in under 30 minutes using simple ingredients.

 Haitian Spaghetti (Espageti With Hotdogs) is an easy and friendly pasta recipe prepared with epis (Haitian seasoning base), hotdog sausages, pepper, chicken bouillon, tomato paste, and spaghetti pasta.

-This dish from the Caribbean cuisine is sold at the Haitian restaurants in urban areas and by street vendors in the countryside of the Caribbean.
-It is now gaining popularity in the United States because of it’s increadible taste and ease of making.
+This dish from the Caribbean cuisine is sold at Haitian restaurants in urban areas and by street vendors in the countryside of the Caribbean.
+It is now gaining popularity in the United States because of its incredible taste and ease of making.

 In Haitian households, it is mostly served for breakfast or lunch.
 I personally love to make it for weeknight dinners.

-This delicious spaghetti recipe can be prepared in many ways, but this recipe is my favorite way of making it at home.
+This delicious spaghetti recipe can be prepared in many ways, but the recipe I am sharing in this post is my favorite way of making it at home.
 Just a few ingredients and it can be served on the table in under 30 minutes.